IAProjectsAmdjadouxx/tic-tac-toe_IA/README.md

 ## tic-tac-toe_IA

-An agent which has been train with q-learning ton play tic tac toe.
+An agent which has been train with q-learning to play tic tac toe.

 I made this projet to understand how reinforcement learning works.